Early Years Curriculum

 Key Stage 1 Curriculum

 In Years 1 & 2 we follow National Curriculum objectives through topic-based learning.
 Writing is nearly always linked to the current topic in order to make it interesting and meaningful for the children and also to ensure they are given opportunities to write about well-resourced subjects.

 Physical Education/Physical Development

 We encourage all children to enjoy being active, both at playtimes and within the curriculum.
-PE is planned on a long term yearly cycle, which ensures the breadth of the areas of the National Curriculum 2014 are covered.
-We use specialist teachers such as Derby County Football in the Community Trust coaches to enhance the children's learning experiences and ensure high quality teaching.
+PE is planned on a yearly cycle, which ensures the breadth of the areas of the National Curriculum 2014 are covered.
+We use coaches from Derby County Football in the Community Trust and Primary Stars coaches to enhance the children's learning experiences and ensure high quality teaching.

 It is a legal requirement that R.E. is taught but parents have the right to withdraw their child from these lessons after discussion with the Headteacher.

-There are cross-curricular links made to other subject areas such as Art, English, Mathematics and Design Technology, History and Geography are included in each topic.
+Cross-curricular links to other subject areas such as Art, English, Mathematics and Design Technology, History and Geography are included in each topic.